-This Vegan Pumpkin Spice Latte is so much better than Starbucks!
+This Healthy Vegan Pumpkin Spice Latte recipe is so much better than Starbucks or any coffee shop version!
 It’s naturally dairy-free, contains half the amount of sugar and is made with REAL pumpkin in 5 minutes!
-Read on to learn my favorite ways to make espresso and froth vegan milk at home, too!

-Can Starbucks Pumpkin Spice Latte be Vegan?
+Can the Starbucks Pumpkin Spice Latte be made Vegan?

-If you’re wondering if you can order a VEGAN pumpkin spice latte at your local Starbucks coffee shop, the answer is unfortunately no!
+Ordering a VEGAN pumpkin spice latte at your local Starbucks coffee shop is unfortunately not possible.
 As of 2022, Starbuck’s signature pumpkin spice sauce is made with condensed skim milk, meaning it contains dairy.
-So, even if you were to order a pumpkin spice latte with a non dairy milk, like oat milk or soy milk, your latte would still contain dairy because of the pumpkin flavored syrup.

 Ingredients You’ll Need

-- maple syrup – This is of course optional, but I do find a little bit of sweetener to make this latte delicious!
+• maple syrup – This is of course optional, but I do find a little bit of sweetener to make this latte delicious!
 We’re using just 2 tablespoons of maple syrup, or 25 grams of sugar instead of the 50+ you’ll get at Starbucks.

 Add Ins & Variations

-- Espresso substitution: If you don’t have the ability to make espresso, you can use 2 ounces of VERY STRONG coffee or cold brew concentrate instead.
+• Espresso substitution: If you don’t have the ability to make espresso, you can use 2 ounces of VERY STRONG coffee or cold brew concentrate instead.
 Do not use a full cup of regular coffee – the pumpkin flavors will be very muted and taste watered down.

 How to Make a Vegan Pumpkin Spice Latte